zepez/devotional/readme.md

-# ✨ Daily Devotional Application
+# ✨ Devotional Application

-This is the mega-respository for my daily devotionals application.
+This is the mega-respository for my devotionals application.

 ## 🤔 Structure